fredrikbaberg/hassio-addons/octoprint/README.md

 # OctoPrint add-on for Home Assistant

-**This version is highly experimental!
-Major changes can occur. `Dev` and `slim` should be more stable.**

 **Ensure you have a backup of your configuration.**

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).

-This is the latest version of the addon, I'll try to test changes here before I update other versions.
-The `Experimental` part of the name was added recently (April 2020), since the previous version was not installable due to change of configuration files.
-More recent versions of Home Assistant is supported(0.108.0, arbitrary number and mostly a safeguard - I do not plan to work on backwards-compatibility).

-This version has been unavailable for some time due to an old configuration, I've been hesitant to update since it could break.
-Now there has been some time, so I'll experiment with this version instead of "slim" or "dev".
-This will be limited to newer versions of Home Assistant (0.108.0 for now, arbitrary number and mostly a safeguard - I do not plan to work on backwards-compatibility but can set a previous version if it can be confirmed to work).
-Expect breaking changes, and do make a **backup** before updating.

 ## Setup